 - The message is transferred from the sender to the recipient

-Steps for transferring messages over SMTP (for those who really want to know)
+Steps for transferring messages over the internet according to SMTP (for those who really want to know)

-If you’re a marketer, you might not be interested in the minute details of how this protocol works, but just in case you want to shine in your next meeting with your tech team, here is a more detailed look at the process:
+If you’re a marketer, you might not be interested in the minute details of how SMTP works in practice.
+But just in case you want to shine in the next meeting you have with your tech team, here is a more detailed look at the process:

 - MUA (Mail User Agent) – Email client (e.g. Gmail, Yahoo, Outlook)